Missão Centenário: Commemorative acts

-As a celebration for this mission that was the first to bring a Brazilian astronaut into space, as well as being a tribute to the centenary of the first flight of an aircraft heavier than the air of Santos Dumont in Europe, stamps and a medal were released.
+As a celebration for this mission that was the first to bring a Brazilian astronaut into space, as well as being a tribute to the centenary of the first flight of an aircraft heavier than the air of Alberto Santos-Dumont in Europe, postage stamps and a medal were released.

 Criticism

-The mission was criticized by part the Brazilian scientific community, such as the Sociedade Brasileira para o Progresso da Ciência (SBPC), according to which the money invested in the mission should be used to train staff as well as investing in other types of scientific research.
+The mission was criticized by part of the Brazilian scientific community, such as the Sociedade Brasileira para o Progresso da Ciência (SBPC), according to which the money invested in the mission should be used to train staff as well as investing in other types of scientific research.
 In addition, they report the non-compliance of the Brazilian participation in the construction of the ISS.
 Other critics denounced the political use and crossed out the trip as space tourism.

 The Brazilian Space Agency and Marcos Pontes rebuffed these criticisms, saying that the space program has never had so much visibility in the press, which would make it possible in the future to allocate more funds for space exploration.
 In addition, the mission may encourage children to study and pursue a scientific career.